kuzzleio/documentation/src/api/1/controller-security/search-profiles/index.md

 {{{since "1.0.0"}}}

-Search for security profiles, optionally returning only those linked to the provided list of security roles.
+Searches security profiles, optionally returning only those linked to the provided list of security roles.

 ---